horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

     As mentioned above, the entities working on DeFi projects raise funds through an ICO or alike token sale.
 The ownership of the token usually enables its owner to become a beneficiary of the DeFi project.

     There are a number of DeFi projects which are currently governed by a geographically-distributed entities which may not even know each other.
 The governance usually takes place via proposals and voting mechanisms.

+## Size Of DeFi

+// amount of funds locked
+// market caps
+// trading volumes for DeFi